tbplas.Analyzer

 The unit of diff_coeff follows: [diff_coeff] = [1/e^2] * [j^2] * [dt]

-= 1/e^2 * e^2/h_bar^2 * (eV)^2 * nm^2 * h_bar/eV = eV*nm^2/h_bar
+= 1/e^2 * e^2/hbar^2 * (eV)^2 * nm^2 * hbar/eV = eV*nm^2/hbar

 which does not depend on system dimension.